 CH3COOH (aq) + H2O (l) ⇌ CH3COO- (aq) + H3O+ (aq)

 Here, CH3COOH represents acetic acid, and CH3COO- is the acetate ion, its conjugate base.
-H3O+ is the hydronium ion, which is essentially a proton (H+) associated with a water molecule.
-The double arrow (⇌) indicates that the reaction is in equilibrium, meaning it proceeds in both forward and reverse directions.
+Which means h3O+ is the hydronium ion, which is essentially a proton (H+) associated with a water molecule.
+The double arrow (⇌) indicates that the reaction is in equilibrium, meaning it proceeds in both forward and reverse directions Practical, not theoretical..

 Factors Contributing to Weak Acidity